openstack/nova-specs/specs/mitaka/approved/live-migration-progress-report.rst

   driver.
 * The API call to list os-migrations simply return data about the migration objects, i.e. what is in DB.
+* Implement new commands 'server-migration-list' and 'server-migration-show' to python-novaclient.

 Dependencies
 ============